Geography 222 The Power of Maps

 and how.
 Include an image of the traffic around your US home.

-- 1 Page: Read the articles below and watch the vid below, and write a half page summary of each:
+- 1 Page: Read the articles below and watch the vid below, and write a page or so summary:

 - 2 Pages: Locational privacy, according to the Electronic Frontier Foundation (EFF)